The Overall Concept of a Robust CyberSecurity Solution

 - Non-repudiation: Ensuring that actions and transactions cannot be denied by involved parties.

-Each of these components is essential for a strategic and well-constructed cybersecurity solution.
-However, the most important aspect of cybersecurity is to prevent unauthorized access or disclosure of sensitive and proprietary information.
-This is achieved through a combination of technical controls, policies, and procedures that are designed to prevent, detect, and correct attacks from cyber threats, following a Zero Trust cybersecurity strategy.
-Cybersecurity starts at the top with the Executive Leadership Team, otherwise known as the C-Suite (Governance).
+Each of these components is essential for a strategic and well-constructed CyberSecurity solution.
+However, the most important aspect of CyberSecurity is to prevent unauthorized access or disclosure of sensitive and proprietary information.
+This is achieved through a combination of technical controls, policies, and procedures that are designed to prevent, detect, and correct attacks from cyber threats, following a Zero Trust CyberSecurity strategy.
+CyberSecurity starts at the top with the Executive Leadership Team, otherwise known as the C-Suite (Governance).

-- Executive Oversight: Leadership involvement and strategic decision-making to align cybersecurity with business goals.
+- Executive Oversight: Leadership involvement and strategic decision-making to align CyberSecurity with business goals.

 - Business Aligned Security Management: Integrating security measures into business processes to mitigate risks effectively.